 The access code is a unique string of sixteen 1s and 0s.
-The screen switches are labeled from left to right "A", and "B".
+The screen switches are labeled from left to right, "A" and "B".
 They are numbered from left to right 1 to 8.
 The darkened rectangle to the bottom is "OFF" or "0".
 The darkened rectangle to the top is "ON" or a "1".
 Tapping the lightened rectangle will cause the switch to toggle.

 See Section 7-13.
 Access Codes for important details on access code programming.
-There should be a label either on the receiver or the old transmitter showing the access code, it should be numbered A1 through A8 and B1 though B8.
+There should be a label either on the receiver or the old transmitter showing the access code.
+It should be numbered A1 through A8 and B1 though B8.
 Find this number and tap the respective switches on the screen.
 If you cannot find a label with access code information, copy directly from the access code dip switches in your transmitter or receiver, being careful to match the designation and switch position as they do vary from model to model.

 7-8.
 Programming a Receiver Type.
-(This must be correctly inputted for the System to work properly).
+(This must be correctly inputted for the system to work properly).

-The receiver is determined by the number of outputs 12, 16 and 24.
-This receiver has 24 outputs.
-Select the "Type" "24 output".
+The receiver is determined by the number of outputs: 12, 16, and 24.
+The 12 output has two different styles of output mapping; one is single-speed and the other is 2-speed.
+Select the "Type" that matches your receiver and application.